Secure CheckoutPersonal information is secured with SSL technology.

 - 4th January 2018

 Professor, Transport and Supply Chain Management, University of Manitoba, Canada

-Changmin Jiang is an Assistant Professor of Transport and Supply Chain Management at the University of Manitoba in Canada, and an associate of the University of Manitoba Transport Institute.
-He is one of the leading young scholars worldwide in the field of transport economics and policy in the sectors of aviation, rail and maritime.
-He has published more than 20 papers in top-tier transportation and management journals and has received many prestigious accolades such as the Associates’ Achievement Award for Outstanding Business Research.
+Changmin Jiang is an associate professor of Transport and Supply Chain Management at the University of Manitoba in Canada.
+He is one of the leading young scholars worldwide in the field of transport economics and policy in the sectors of aviation, rail, and maritime.
+He has published more than 20 papers in top-tier transportation and management journals and has received many prestigious accolades such as the Falconer Emerging Researcher Rh Award.

 Assistant Professor, Transport and Supply Chain Management, Manitoba, Canada

 Paul D. Larson, Ph.D. is the CN Professor of Supply Chain Management at the University of Manitoba.
 He is also currently a Distinguished Senior Fellow/Professor in SCM and Social Responsibility at Hanken University.
 From 2005 to 2011, he was Head of the SCM Department and Director of the Transport Institute at the University of Manitoba.
 From 2006 to 2009, he led a curriculum development team, creating a new accreditation program for the Purchasing Management Association of Canada (PMAC), which has since merged with Supply Chain Logistics Canada to become the Supply Chain Management Association (SCMA).
 The Institute for Supply Management (ISM), under its former name, National Association of Purchasing Management (NAPM), funded Dr. Larson’s doctoral dissertation, which won the 1991 Academy of Marketing Science/Alpha Kappa Psi award.
 In 2012, working with the Greater Toronto Leadership Project, he wrote Supplier Diversity in the GTA: Business Case and Best Practices.
 Dr. Larson serves on the Editorial Review Boards of Journal of Business Logistics, Journal of Supply Chain Mana. .
 On February 18, 2017, he stood at Uhuru peak, Tanzania, the highest point in Africa, for a second time.
 He can be reached via e-mail at: email@example.com.